 It can be tricky to balance the needs of individual children within any family, and this can be even trickier in households with disabled children.
-Sibs is a support organisation for brothers and sisters of disabled children and adults.
+Sibs is a support organisation for siblings of disabled children and adults.

 Some difficulties PDA siblings may experience

-- It can be embarrassing for brothers and sisters when their friends come over to play if their sibling is constantly trying to influence things or displaying unusual or shocking behaviour.
+It can be embarrassing for siblings when their friends come over to play if their sibling is constantly trying to influence things or displaying unusual or shocking behaviour.
 Some miss out on play dates altogether.

 Strategies to try to reduce the impact of PDA on siblings